In your yard: cockroaches (most are beneficial and stay outdoors)

 The breeding season runs from March to September.
 A female mates only once and will hold enough sperm to produce fifteen to forty ootheca (oath-EE-kuh) in her lifetime.
 What’s an ootheca?
 It’s an egg case that forms around the fertilized eggs in her body.
 It holds twelve to twenty-five eggs and is made up of proteins that become hardened to protect the contents.
 In about a day, it’s ready to go, but the female doesn’t release it—she carries it for several more days, with it sticking out the end of her body!
 After that, she drops it in a dark crevice or buries it in debris or soil.
 Some species, like the American Cockroach, carry an ootheca until the eggs are just about ready to hatch.

-There are some interesting exceptions: A few give birth to live young; the Madagascar Hissing Cockroach, Gromphadorhina portentosa, is an example, and some small colonies of American Cockroaches are parthenogenetic—they’re females who give birth only to females; no males exist.
+There are some interesting exceptions: A few give birth to live young; the Madagascar Hissing Cockroach, Gromphadorhina portentosa, is an example.
+Some small colonies of American Cockroaches are parthenogenetic—they’re females who give birth only to females; no males exist.

 Brown cockroach egg sac, or ootheca, laying on sandy surface.